Levofloxacin-Vertex, 250 mg 5 pcs

 Contraindications

-– Hypersensitivity to levofloxacin or other quinolones as well as to any of the components of the drug;
+– Hypersensitivity to levofloxacin or other quinolones, as well as to any of the components of the drug;

 – epilepsy;

-– pseudoparalytic myasthenia gravis;
+– pseudoparalytic myasthenia gravis (myasthenia gravis);

 – hepatic porphyria.

-Side effects
+Side Effects

 very often >1/10;

-often from >1/100 to <1/10;
+often from > 1/100 to < 1/10;

-infrequent from > 1/1000 to < 1/100;
+infrequently from > 1/1000 to < 1/100;

 rarely from > 1/10000 to < 1/1000;

-Chronic disorders:
+Cardiac disorders:

-rarely – sinus tachycardia palpitations;
+rarely – sinus tachycardia, palpitations;

-frequency unknown – pancytopenia agranulocytosis hemolytic anemia.
+frequency unknown – pancytopenia, agranulocytosis, hemolytic anemia.

 Nervous system disorders:

-often – headache dizziness;
+often – headache, dizziness;

-Visual disturbances:
+Visual disorders:

 frequency unknown – transient loss of vision.